sourcebots/sbot/docs/source/tutorials/connecting-your-kit.rst

     pins on the side of the servo board.
 The black or brown wire (negative) should be at the bottom.
-11. At this point, check that everything is connected up correctly (it may be helpful to ask someone around you to check that all cables are connected properly).
+11. At this point, check that everything is connected up correctly (it may be helpful to ask a facilitator to check that all cables are connected properly).
 12. Connect the Power Board to one of the blue LiPo batteries by plugging the yellow connector on the cable connected to the Power